Spanish Undergraduate Study

 Spanish Studies at UNC-CH thrives on innovative literary, linguistic and theoretical approaches to the Spanish-speaking world, and includes the study of indigenous, Afro-descendant, Asian, and other cultures.
 Our majors and minors obtain well-grounded and comprehensive critical knowledge of the literatures, languages, and cultures of Spain and the Americas, often through collaborative research with faculty.
 Qualifying Spanish majors have the opportunity to pursue an Honor’s Thesis with one of our faculty members.

-Students may choose a major in Hispanic Literatures and Cultures or Hispanic Linguistics, or select the Hispanic Studies minor or the Spanish Minor for the Professions with specialized tracks in business, health and law.
+Students may choose a major in Hispanic Literatures and Cultures or Hispanic Linguistics, or select the Hispanic Studies minor, the Spanish Minor for the Professions with specialized tracks in business, health and law or the Spanish Translation and Interpreting minor.
 Students have the opportunity to spend a summer, semester or academic year abroad in a Spanish-speaking country to further their work towards these majors or minors, or to simply refine their language skills and enhance cultural competency.
 While at UNC, students can participate in a variety of extracurricular and service opportunities offered through the department and campus organizations, including the Sigma Delta Pi honor society, film series, conversation tables, the Spanish House living and learning community, community engagement, peer tutoring, and student publications.

 |Hispanic Literature & Cultures||Hispanic Linguistics|